isar/hive/docs/faq.md

 Yes.

 ### What happens if my app is killed?
-The worst thing that can happen is that you lose the last written entry if it hasn't completed yet.
+The worst thing that can happen is that you lose the last entry if it isn't written completely yet.
 Hive has built in integrity checking and crash recovery and will take care of everything.

 ### Why is `box.get()` synchronous?
 Isn't that slow?
-Hive caches all entries by default so no. If you don't want that, use [lazy boxes](lazy_box.md) instead.
+Hive caches all entries by default, so no. If you don't want that, use [lazy boxes](lazy_box.md) instead.

 ### Can I use Hive to store binary data like images?
 Yes but don't store too big images (a few MB should be fine).